 Over 75 million prescriptions for benzodiazepines are written every year, making them one of the most prescribed types of medication in the US.
 About 15 percent of the US adult population has taken benzos at least once within the past year.
-Nearly 2 percent of those people have taken them for longer than a year.
+Nearly 2 percent have taken them for longer than a year.

 Short and Long-Acting Benzodiazepines